UTCWeb/particle/README.md

 ### Setup
 1. `git submodule update --init --recursive` -> the first time the submodule is added to your repo (on MacOS, linux handles this fine).
-1. `git submodule update --recursive` -> after is beeing added once.
+1. `git submodule update --recursive` -> after is being added once.
 1. `composer install` and `npm install` -> if blt setup and sync have not been used.